Happy 50th 'SNL!' Here's a look back at the show's very first cast - KESQ

 In 1979, the Emmy and Grammy winner took to Broadway to perform a one-woman show, “Gilda Live.”
 Included were some of her most beloved “SNL” characters, including Baba Wawa, a spoof of Barbara Walters.
 The show was filmed and released as a movie.

-Radner appeared in several other films, including “First Family” and “The Woman in Red,” the latter a 1984 hit written and directed by her co-star and future husband, Gene Wilder.
-Among other projects: She starred in the 1980 Broadway drama “Lunch Hour.”

-Radner died May 20, 1989, at age 42 after a long battle with ovarian cancer.
-Her book detailing her cancer fight was released earlier that year.
-A documentary about her life, “Love Gilda,” was released in 2018.
+Radner died in 1989 at 42 after a long battle with ovarian cancer.
+A documentary about her, “Love Gilda,” was released in 2018.

 Chevy Chase

 Chase was the first to utter the words: “Live from New York, it’s Saturday night!”
-And he has a long list of post-“SNL” credits, including many commercial successes and his share of flops.
-He was also the first cast member to leave the show.
+The first cast member to leave the show, he has a long list of post-“SNL” credits.

-Initially hired as a writer, he was known on “SNL” for “Weekend Update,” his bumbling President Gerald Ford, his pratfalls in general and his feuds with cast members.
-Chase was replaced in the middle of the second season by Bill Murray.
+Initially hired as a writer, he was known on “SNL” for “Weekend Update,” his bumbling President Gerald Ford and his feuds with cast members.
+Bill Murray replaced Chase in the middle of season two.

-Years later (2013), Chase exited TV’s “Community” during the fourth season amid complaints about racial slurs directed at fellow cast member Donald Glover.

-In between “SNL” and that moment, Chase worked a lot, at least for a time.

 Laraine Newman